AviBoter/Forgotten_Game/README.md

  FireBall  - using the keys w,a,s,d for shoting in require direction

- Walk into hot ballon,hills by mine them, or getting into home - using Space ## ( Note please press Space then walk through them).
+ Walk into hot ballon,hills by mining them, or getting into home - using Space ## ( Note please press Space then walk through them).

  Enjoy!